-- 9. National Incident Management System: Refer to Master Agreement. - 10.
-Annual Operating Plans
+9. National Incident Management System: Refer to Master Agreement.

+10. Annual Operating Plans

 Zone/Area/Forest/local Jurisdictional Units AOPs will be incorporated as attachments to this AOP when completed and as appropriate.
 The format for all AOPs should be similar to this Statewide AOP and address local operating procedures.
-AOPs should be submitted annually no later than May 15 to agency representatives listed below in Clause 58; USFS AOPs should be submitted to the Region 10 Fire and Fuels Group Leader.
+Signed AOP should be submitted annually no later than May 15 to agency representatives listed below in Clause 58; USFS AOPs should be submitted to the Region 10 USFS R10 Fire Specialist.
+AOPs are valid until a new AOP is signed and submitted.